Functional JavaScript: basic concepts

 Purity

-Functional programming aims for simplicity and predictability, thus the heavy usage of functions.
-But for functions to be predictable, given the same input they need to return the same output.
-In this sense a function is an inmutable relation between two sets: input and output, and this relation should not change.
+Functional programming aims for simplicity and predictability in our programs, which is why it relies heavily on functions.
+And for functions to be predictable they must return the same output for the same input.
+In this sense, a function represents an immutable relationship between two sets: input and output, and this relationship must remain constant.

 language-javascript